Eluinhost/TeamspeakAuth/docs/INSTALL.md

 `php console/console.php config:update`

-You may also need to clear the cache folder for settings to take effect
+You may also need to clear the cache folder for settings to take effect (TODO auto clear container)

 Step 4.
 Database
 ----------------